It’s a cultural trope to “want what you can’t have,” but it’s also a principle based on decades of psychological research.

-Scarcity is the phenomenon where, when a product or service is limited in availability (or perceived as being limited), it becomes more attractive.
+The scarcity principle is the phenomenon where, when a product or service is limited in availability (or perceived as being limited), it increases its value and becomes more attractive.

 This makes sense in a traditional economic way, where less supply and more demand drives up prices.
 It also makes sense on an intuitive level.
 When mom said you couldn’t have a toy, didn’t you want it more?

-Why scarcity works (FOMO, playing hard to get, and more)
+Why product scarcity works (FOMO, playing hard to get, and more)

 One of the most well-known scarcity studies was conducted by Stephen Worchel in 1975.
 He and his colleagues offered subjects cookies in a jar.
 One jar had 10 cookies, and the other jar had two.

 Subjects preferred the cookies from the jar with two in it, even though the cookies in both jars were identical.

 Since then, much research has supported the efficacy of scarcity in the marketing world as well.

 For example, a research paper notes;

 When something is rare, it’s alluring—true whether you’re talking about precious gemstones or a pristine edition of the first issue of Action Comics (which introduced Superman).
 And psychologists have long known that if you can make a consumer good more desirable by making it appear rare.

 Why is this?
 Much of it comes from the fear of missing out (FOMO).